UCLA is a large university, and BIG means OPPORTUNITY.

 Community Partnerships offers a host of community-based opportunities, reflective of UCLA’s emphasis on maintaining a positive presence in the Los Angeles community.

 The UCLA Volunteer Center offers students a variety of opportunities to become involved in the community through academic programs, campus programs, community organizations and health and medical programs.

 Campus Events & Activities

-There is always something to do on campus, and the UCLA Happenings events calendar captures them all, including sport events, lectures and student activities.
+There is always something to do on campus, and the UCLA Community events calendar captures them all, including sporting events, lectures and student activities.
 UCLA offers a rich variety of concerts, art exhibits, dance recitals, and theater productions as an integral part of University life.

-UCLA has over 60 traditional, honors, and service Greek letter organizations, which are sponsored and advised by Fraternity & Sorority Relations.
-Approximately 14% of the student body is involved in fraternities and sororities.
+UCLA has over 60 traditional, honors, and service Greek letter organizations, which are sponsored and advised by the Office of Fraternity & Sorority Life.
+Approximately 13% of the student body is involved in fraternities and sororities.

 Involvement in a fraternity or sorority can enrich the undergraduate experience and provide a strong foundation for cognitive, social and personal development.
-Men and women in fraternities and sororities are committed to their academics, volunteer time in the community, develop and strengthen leadership skills, form a campus and cultural support network and have access to affordable housing.
+Members of fraternities and sororities are committed to their academics, volunteer time in the community, develop and strengthen leadership skills, form a campus and cultural support network and have access to affordable housing.